-Since we are talking about not being afraid of God, what does love have to do with that?
-John, the self-proclaimed, “disciple whom Jesus loved” (see John 13:23), asserts, “God’s love for us is perfect,” that, “there is no fear in His love,” and, His “perfect love casts out all fear because fear has to do with punishment” (see 1 John 4).
+Since we’re talking about not being afraid of God, what does love have to do with that?
+John, the self-proclaimed, “disciple whom Jesus loved” (see John 13:23), asserts that “God’s love for us is perfect,” “there is no fear in His love,” and His “perfect love casts out all fear because fear has to do with punishment” (see 1 John 4).
 John’s last statement, “fear has to do with punishment,” ties this all together!

-As a Christian, because of our faith in Jesus as our Savior, we are no longer going to be eternally punished by God, no matter what we do or don’t do (see Romans 3:21-31).
-The devil, also known as “the accuser,” (see Revelation 12:10), doesn’t want you to believe this amazing truth.
-He knows if he can get you to become petrified of God, even as a believer, (and he does this by accusing you in your mind, all day long, of lies), he will then be able to accomplish one of two things in your life:
+However, the devil, also known as “the accuser,” (see Revelation 12:10), doesn’t want you to believe this gospel.
+He knows if he can get you to become petrified of God, even as a believer, (and he does this by accusing you in your mind, all day long, of lies), he will be able to accomplish one of two things in your life:

-2. Because you are so afraid of God, you’ll begin to ignore Him, and eventually you’ll give up on Him altogether because you’ve tried so hard to “be good,” and you never seem to be able to pull it off.
-Plus, the hyper-critical Christians always point out what all is wrong with you, rather than Who is right in you.
-And instead of bringing their incorrect opinion of you to God, so you can get His opinion, you just believe them.
-You can never live up to your own expectations, or theirs.
+2. Because you are so afraid of God, you’ll begin to ignore Him and eventually you’ll give up on knowing Him deeper because you’ve tried so hard to “be good” and you couldn’t seem to pull it off.
+Plus, the hyper-critical Christians always point out what all is wrong with you, rather than who is right in you–your spirit and Jesus!
+Instead of bringing their incorrect opinion of you to God, so you can get His opinion, you just believe them.
+You can never live up to your own expectations or theirs.
 Deep down, you know that nothing you’re doing—or not doing—can possibly make God happy.
 This fear of God is based on what you do, not on what Jesus has done for you.

 Both ways of fear eventually create depression, anxiety, and then lastly, anger.
-For #1, anger towards those who aren’t “good like you.”
-For #2, anger towards those who “think they’re holier than you.”
+For #1, anger toward those who aren’t “good like you.”
+For #2, anger toward those who “think they’re holier than you.”

 There is a better way!
 A way of living a fearless life!
 A life based on courage and confidence in knowing who you really are at your spiritual core!
-Jesus!
-This is why Jesus said He is the way!
-(See John 14:6).
-This courage and confidence comes from Christ in us, coming out of us, strengthening us spiritually!
-(See Philippians 4:13).
+This courage and confidence comes from Christ in us coming out of us, strengthening us day by day!
+(See Philippians 1:6, 4:13).

-So today, my friends know this: If you are looking for rest from fear, please begin to recognize that Jesus is your rest.
-It was Jesus who satisfied the wrath of the Father, once and for all, at the Cross!
-(See Hebrews 10:10).
-And now, because of your faith in Him, He is your fearless life!
-HE IS!
-Christ in you!
-Jesus finished everything required by God for you, for free!
+So today, my friends, know this: If you’re looking for rest from fear, please begin to recognize that Jesus is your rest.
+It was Jesus who satisfied the wrath of the Father over sin once and for all time at the Cross!
+(See Hebrews 10:10, Romans 5:9).
+Jesus finished everything required by God for you for free!
 Enjoy it, live Him out, and don’t be afraid!
 (See John 19:30, 1 Peter 2:24, 2 Corinthians 5:21, Galatians 3:13, Hebrews 4:11).

 A prayer for you: Heavenly Father, thank you for being a good dad.
 Thank you for loving me, disciplining me, guiding me, protecting me, and for showing me that I don’t ever have to be afraid of you.
-I’m so grateful for you being my dad!
+I’m grateful!
 Help me to be a good father, just like you.
 Right now, I lift up all who are reading this, directly to you.
-For those who have been lied to, and taught wrongly about you; for those who think they must constantly hold their heads low, be meek, or think twice about asking you for anything—REJUVENATE THEM WITH YOUR LOVE!
-Make them BRAVE, make them CONFIDENT, show them they can approach you BOLDLY, because of Jesus!
-Make them CARING LIKE YOU!
-Help them to understand just how WIDE and DEEP is your graceful, unconditional love!
-MAKE THEM NOT AFRAID ANY LONGER, BUT INSTEAD, GIVE THEM YOUR GRACEFUL STRENGTH TO EXUDE JESUS CHRIST!
+For those who have been lied to and taught wrongly about you; for those who think they must constantly hold their heads low, be meek, or think twice about asking you for anything—REJUVENATE THEM WITH YOUR LOVE!
+Make them brave!
+Make them confident!
+Show them they can approach you BOLDLY because of Jesus!
 If you can do this for me, you can do this for anyone.
-Help them.
-Please.
-Help them to change the world with this love.
-In Jesus’ name, amen.
+In Jesus’ name I pray, amen.